Giving Tuesday is celebrated every year after Black Friday and Cyber Monday. But what exactly is Giving Tuesday? And why does it matter?

 In 2020, millions of people in Canada participated in Giving Tuesday by giving back to a cause meaningful to them.

 This year, Giving Tuesday is on November 30th, 2021.
 A major focus of this year will continue to be on helping vulnerable communities who have been impacted by the COVID-19 pandemic.

 Giving Tuesday typically occurs on the Tuesday after Black Friday and Cyber Monday (which occurs directly after Thanksgiving in the United States).

 There are so many reasons to partake.
 Here’s why we look forward to it:

 - You’re participating in a global movement for good.
 Every year, people across the globe come together to support causes and help make the world a better place.
-This united action is something truly special as it involves charitable organizations, governments, corporations, individuals and entire communities rallying together.

 4. How can you help?